seirios/BBPTopologySSCX/WORK.md

 [seirios] The circuit is one big mass of cells and is not divided into columns.
 However, we can define columns at any location and of any size.

+[seirios] Regarding the runtime of the simulations.
+For the whole circuit it's about 13h and for a column it's between 1-2h (depending on its size).
+This is for 4 seconds of biological time.

 For now lets suppose we have some stimuli given to the circuit, and describes the experiments:

 ### Correlations